teamfact/hcp-iot-api-node/README.md

 	}, function(error) { console.log(error); });
 }, function(error) { console.log(error); });
 ```
-Because all methods return Promises, it is much easer to deal with sychronous requests, avoid handling errors multipe time and keep everything more readable.
+Because all methods return Promises, it is much easer to deal with sychronous requests, avoid handling errors multiple times and keep everything more readable.
 So the API actually looks like this:

 ```js
 rdms.createDeviceType({...}